-Although the BSS model has been investigated extensively, its power has not been completely determined (Blum et al. 1988, 1998).
-It is known to depend on whether just rational numbers or arbitrary real numbers are allowed in its programs (Siegelmann 1999, p.
+Although the BSS model has been investigated extensively, its power has not been completely determined (Blum et al., 1998, 1988).
+It is known to depend on whether just rational numbers or arbitrary real numbers are allowed in its programs (Siegelmann, 1999, p.
 148).

-A coupled map lattice (CML) is a cellular automaton with real-valued states (see \triangleright "Mathematical Basis of Cellular Automata, Introduction to"); it is a sequential-time analog computer, which can be considered a discrete-space approximation to a simple sequential-time field computer.
-Orponen and Matamala (1996) showed that a finite CML can simulate a universal Turing machine.
-However, since a CML can simulate a BSS program or a recurrent neural network (see section "Recurrent Neural Networks" below), it actually has super-Turing power (Siegelmann 1999, p.
+A coupled map lattice (CML) is a cellular automaton with real-valued states; it is a sequential-time analog computer, which can be considered a discrete-space approximation to a simple sequential-time field computer.
+Orponen & Matamala (1996) showed that a finite CML can simulate a universal Turing machine.
+However, since a CML can simulate a BSS program or a recurrent neural network (see Sec.
+F.2.c below), it actually has super-Turing power (Siegelmann, 1999, p.
 149).